 ARGUMENT DESCRIPTION -h,help Review all additional options and their descriptions. -ll LOGLOCATION, loglocation LOGLOCATION Sets the logging location for the connector.
 The location should exist and be writable by the current.
 A special value of 'stdout' means to log to the console (this happens by default). -c CONFIG, config CONFIG This is the location of the configuration file for the connector.
 This location must be readable and writable by the current user.
 If no config file path is given, the current directory will be used.
-This file is also where some information from each run of the connector may be put (last run time, private oauth, etc.) -v {1,2,3}, verbosity {1,2,3} This is the logging verbosity level where 3 means everything. -cn,con-name Name of the connector (Option used in order to allow users to configure multiple Trellix TIE connector instances on the same TQ box) -x,cache (Optional) This sets the location of the cache file that marks the last file hash indicator that was received in this connector's previous run.
-The default is cwd.
+This file is also where some information from each run of the connector may be put (last run time, private oauth, etc.)

+ARGUMENT DESCRIPTION -v {1,2,3}, verbosity {1,2,3} This is the logging verbosity level where 3 means everything. -cn,con-name Name of the connector (Option used in order to allow users to configure multiple Trellix TIE connector instances on the same TQ box) -x,cache (Optional) ThreatQ v5 Only - this sets the location of the cache file that marks the last file hash indicator that was received in this connector's previous run.
+The default is cwd. dc,dxl- config- dir (Optional) ThreatQ v5 Only - this sets the location of where the connector will look for the directory containing the Trellix DXL certificate files.
+The default is cwd. cron ThreatQ v6 Only - creates a CRON entry for the connector based on a pre-loaded ThreatQ template.
+See the CRON section for more details.